 The Devon rex isn’t a breed you see very often, which is why they cost a pretty penny.
 These rare cats have a curly coat and triangular head that makes them look a bit like a little elf.
 They’re a goofy breed that wants to be by your side.

 Devon rexes come in a variety of shades and patterns, with some being far more uncommon than others.
 Kittens start out around $1,000 and sell for upwards of $2,500 or more if they’re a rare shade, like lavender or calico.

 If you think the exotic shorthair looks an awful lot like the Persian, you’re right.
 They are closely related, with the exotic being the short-haired version of the Persian.
 Both types of cats are adorable, quiet, and super sweet.

 Despite their outstanding personalities, exotics aren’t as sought after as their long-haired cousins, which means they’re not as expensive.
 Exotic shorthairs still fetch between $1,000 to $3,000, on average.

 14. Russian Blue: $1,000-$2,000

-Due to their popularity, the Russian Blue is a pricy breed.
+Due to their popularity, the Russian blue is a pricy breed.
 Their stunning blue coloring is the feature that makes them so special, though they're also known to be low shedders and nearly hypoallergenic.
 These cats are also incredibly easy to train due to their high intelligence.
-If you decide to bring a Russian Blue home, you can expect a loyal and independent companion.
+If you decide to bring home a Russian blue, you can expect a loyal and independent companion.

 13. British Shorthair: $1,200-$2,500